albertllousas/functional-domain-driven-design/README.md

   <img width="80%" src="doc/img/workflow-with-dependencies.png">
 </p>

+Wow, don't we have a better idea of what we have to do?

-Now one step back, put the workflow in the bounded context:
+Now, just one step back, put the workflow in the bounded context:

 <p align="center">
   <img width="80%" src="doc/img/whole-workflow.png">
 </p>

-Looking at the workflow as a pipeline, we are able break down the work in a small steps that we have to follow to fulfill our goal, evaluate a loan.
+In summary, looking at the workflow as a pipeline, we are able break down the work in steps, small chunks of work that we can tackle independently and chain it to fulfill our goal, evaluate a loan.

 ### Communication with other bounded contexts